“Is that where the doctor fixed your heart, Nana?”

 It was an emotional conversation for Jean to have with her four-year-old granddaughter, as they looked at Jean’s new scars on her chest.
 Jean’s heart attack had come out of the blue and resulted in a triple bypass.

-Her symptoms did not include the classic ‘chest-crushing’ sensation.
+Her heart attack symptoms did not include the classic ‘chest-crushing’ sensation.
 Instead, they had manifested as a pain under her left breast, a feeling of nausea and a need to empty her bowels, then a shortness of breath with pain intensifying in her stomach.

 Jean was rushed to hospital for emergency care, where the doctors successfully restored her heart to its proper rhythm, but an angiogram showed she needed a triple bypass.